SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/installing-pydon.md

 ---

-**Pydon** is a piece of software written in python that translates data coming in from your sensor network into OpenSoundControl (OSC).
-OSC is supported by virtually all interactive design software including PureData, SuperCollider, TouchDesigner, Processing, Max/MSP, vvvv, Isadora, and Max for Live.
+**Pydon** is a piece of software written in the programming language python.
+This is the core piece of software in Sense/Stage, it does the work of translating the incoming data from your sensor nodes into OpenSoundControl (OSC) that can be then worked with easily in other programs.
+OSC is supported by virtually all interactive design software including PureData, SuperCollider, TouchDesigner, Processing, Max/MSP, vvvv, Isadora, Max for Live, and Unity.

-In order to use Sense/Stage you'll need to first install pydon.
-The installation procedure varies depending on your operating system, but, in general, it's the same python code.
+In order to use Sense/Stage you'll need to first install Pydon.
+The installation procedure varies depending on your operating system, but, in general, it's the same python code that will be running on your machine.

-The installation procedure is very similar on [Linux](installing-pydon-on-linux) and [OSX](installing-pydon-on-osx), helped by the fact that these operating systems have python already installed.
+Go to the [Pydon Installation Guide](/sensestage-v1/pydon-installation-guide) for instructions on installing Pydon on your system.

-[Installation on Windows](installing-pydon-on-windows) is a bit different, and Windows users may have to install python2.7 as a prerequisite before installing Pydon.
+Once you're done installing Pydon, return here to continue with the next step of this guide, [configuring your first Sense/Stage network](making-your-first-configuration-file).